zuozhenggh/learning-library/data-management-library/mysql/mysqlse-bootcamp/mysql-enterprise/setup/setup.md

 ## Introduction

+1) Client Setup
+Objective: Connect Notebook to the Oracle Network and the Oracle Cloud Infrastructure (OCI)

-In this lab you will Connect Notebook to the Oracle Network and the Oracle Cloud Infrastructure (OCI)
+In this lab you will Download lab materials, plus connect Notebook to the Oracle Network and the Oracle Cloud Infrastructure (OCI)

 Estimated Lab Time: -- minutes